BECOME A TEACHER AT SFUSD!

 --------------------------------------------------------------------------------------------------------------------------------------------

-SFTR has been operating within SFUSD for over 10 years, educating teachers in Bilingual, Multiple and Single Subjects with a strong focus on social justice in education.
-While enrolled at either Stanford or USF, SFTR residents participate in a yearlong classroom apprenticeship with an SFTR trained Cooperating Teacher.
-Residents participate in with a cohort of students that includes a weekly course taught by SFTR and SFUSD leaders on topics relevant to San Francisco teachers.
+SFUTR has been operating within SFUSD for over 10 years, educating teachers in Bilingual, Multiple and Single Subjects with a strong focus on social justice in education.
+While enrolled at either Stanford or USF, SFUTR residents participate in a yearlong classroom apprenticeship with an SFUTR trained Cooperating Teacher.
+Residents participate with a cohort of students that includes a weekly course taught by SFUTR and SFUSD leaders on topics relevant to San Francisco teachers.
 Residents are coached by both a university and SFUSD coach during the residency year.
-Check out the program and application process on the SFTR website.
-For questions, write to Jaime Colly at jcolly@usfca.eduWe are especially looking for bilingual Spanish candidates.
+Check out the program and application process on the SFUTR website.
+For questions, write to Esther Jaramillo-Woo at ewoo@sfusd.edu.
+We are especially looking for bilingual Spanish candidates.

 --------------------------------------------------------------------------------------------------------------------------------------------